Article · Career & Future

 • Jobs increasingly require collaboration, adaptability, and communication.

-• Problem-solving and decision-making are becoming more valuable than routine tasks.
+• Problem-solving is becoming more valuable than routine tasks.

 They help you stay relevant, employable, and impactful.